Sticktron/g0blin/README.md

 - Touch ID does not work in App Store apps while in jailbroken mode
 - Respring button is panicky
-- support for 60/62 device/OS combos exploitable by v0rtex
+- support for all compatible device/OS comboinations
 - internal mechanics